Claude Code Plugins

 name bd-issue-tracking

 description Track complex, multi-session work with dependency graphs using bd (beads) issue tracker.
+Git-backed JSONL files are the source of truth, with SQLite as local cache.
 Use when work spans multiple sessions, has complex dependencies, or requires persistent context across compaction cycles.
 For simple single-session linear tasks, TodoWrite remains appropriate.

 bd Issue Tracking